microsoft/vscode-docs-authoring/docs-yaml/README.md

 ## Features

-### New features:

-* The code intellisense is more intelligent now; the extension can provide the intellisense according to the schema structure, not just text mapping. (v0.1.8 and later)
+* The code intellisense is more intelligent now; the extension can provide the intellisense according to the schema structure, not just text mapping.
+To invoke intellisense, hit `ctrl + space` to view the list of schema options.
-* The extension can generate an input template for `object` (including required properties and optional properties with default value). (v0.1.8 and later)
+* The extension can generate an input template for `object` (including required properties and optional properties with default value).
-* You can type a `-` to trigger the intellisense for generating a new array item. (v0.1.8 and later)
+* You can type a `-` and hit `ctrl + space` to trigger the intellisense for generating a new array item.

 ### 1. YAML validation

 * Apply schema validation according to the [YAMLMime](#YamlMime)
 * Detects errors such as:
   * Invalid property value type
   * Out of enum scope
   * Required property is missing
   * Unexpected property

 ![screencast](https://raw.githubusercontent.com/928PJY/docs-yaml/master/images/docs-yaml-extension-validation.gif)